CaVanRay/Car-Catalogue/README.md

   - Create a GUI - in progress

+  - Make everything save in real time so you don't have to remember to save

   - Add ability to include pictures - requires working GUI

   - Add locations and link to google maps